accoffin12/streaming-07-FinalMTA/README.md

 The average number of passengers for each station:
  Station 463 = 85.916 or 86 passengers
  Station 447 = 988.024 or 989 passengers
-These numbers were found doing a basic Excel Average, and for our purposes we will be using these numbers to determine what we consider as busy for a sation.
-In order to create our alerts and with the Average in mind we will be using the following:
+These numbers were found doing a basic Excel Average, and for our purposes, we will be using these numbers to determine what we consider as busy for a station.
+To create our alerts and with the Average in mind we will be using the following:
 Station 463 is busy if passengers > 100
 Station 447 is busy if passengers > 1000